 Emma started her career in charity administration and then spent ten years working in payroll for the Church Commissioners for England, before becoming a full time Mum in 2010.
 Emma became a clerk for The Education People’s clerking service in 2017.
-She provides advice to the governing body on governance, constitution and procedural matters and provides administrative support to the governing body and its committees.
+She provides advice to the Trust Board on governance, constitution and procedural matters and provides administrative support to the Trust Board and its committees.

 Paul Coyne, Community Trustee and Chair of Finance, Staffing and Buildings Committee

 Paul Coyne is a Community Trustee and is Chair of Finance, Staffing and Buildings Committee.
 He has had various roles in the UK and overseas in the publishing, technology and learning sectors.
 He is currently working for Pearson, an educational publisher as the Lead for the digital systems and operations teams.
 He has a Masters in Business a doctorate from the Swiss Management Centre.
 He is a Chartered IT Professional (CITP), a member of the British Computer Society.
 Paul's extensive business and IT experience positively impact the board’s ability to oversee the development of Fortis Trust.

 Ian Chappell, Community Trustee

 During Ian’s business life he has worked for a large retail company called Halfords where he worked up to management and became a branch manager for the company.
 He moved throughout Kent in this role and then moved into the motor trade at a dealership in Dartford, becoming the IT manager for the group.
 He was head-hunted and became a parts manager of a large Land Rover and Jaguar dealership in London.
 At this point he became self-employed, owning a retail business.
 Due to his disability, he had to give this up in 2000.